ShykulaD/Calculator/README.md

 # Calculator_original-v.1.0-
-This is my first Python
+This is my first Python program for training